chaoss/metrics/activity-metrics/maintainer-response-to-merge-request-duration.md

-# Maintainer Response to Merge Request Duration
+# Time to First Maintainer Response to Merge Request

 ## 1. Description
-What is the duration of time for a maintainer to make a first response to a code merge request?
+How much time passes between the issuance of a merge request and the first response from a repository maintainer?

+Candidate definition of a repository maintainer: A user who is responsible for either 2% of the commits OR 15% of the pull request comments (implemented in Augur)

 How do we decide who a maintainer is?
 What is the signal in data?
 Commit rights?
 Active commit work?
 If a project is structured around pull requests is there a type of maintainer that can be referenced which does not have commit rights?